johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/CSSCustomStateDeprecatedSyntaxEnabled.md

 # CSSCustomStateDeprecatedSyntaxEnabled

 ## Controls whether the deprecated :--foo syntax for CSS custom state is enabled (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 132.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 132.

 ## Supported versions